Skip to content

 EA results feed back into the remediation pipeline through the Investigation Pipeline:

-- HAPI retrieval -- During future investigations, HAPI queries remediation history using the tiered strategy (24h recent, then 90d historical)
+3. KA retrieval -- During future investigations, KA queries remediation history using the tiered strategy (24h recent, then 90d historical)

 See Investigation Pipeline: Remediation History for details on how the three-way hash comparison and formatted warnings work.